-The Company has a commitment with respect to its office lease as follows:
+The Company has a commitment, with respect to its office lease, as follows:

-Year Ended 2016 2017 2018 2019 Amount \$ 83,011 \$ 112,031 \$ 116,078 \$ 87,058
+Year Ended 2016 2017 2018 2019 Amount \$ 27,670 \$ 112,031 \$ 116,078 \$ 87,058

-The Company is also committed to pay the balance outstanding of two option payments totalling US \$260,000 (CDN \$340,158) under the Sombrero Butte acquisition agreement.
-The next payment of US \$130,000 (CDN \$170,079) is due on October 15, 2016 and the final payment of US \$130,000 is due on October 15, 2017.
+The Company is also committed to pay the balance outstanding of six yearly option payments totalling US \$240,000 (CDN \$312,984) under the Sombrero Butte acquisition agreement.
+The next payment of US \$40,000 (CDN \$52,164) is due on October 15, 2016.

-In the Schaft Creek joint arrangement, the Company is responsible for 25% of pre-production costs beyond the initial \$60 million of costs to be incurred by Teck and 25% of capital costs following a production decision.
+In the SCJV agreement, the Company is responsible for 25% of pre-production costs beyond the initial \$60 million of costs to be incurred by Teck and 25% of capital costs following a production decision.
 Copper Fox's pro rata share of any pre-production costs in excess of \$60 million will be funded by Teck by using the two remaining direct cash payments, totaling \$40 million, payable to Copper Fox.
 These payments are based on certain project milestones being achieved and the costs incurred by the Company will offset the amounts remaining from Teck.
 If pre-production expenditures on the Schaft Creek project exceed \$240 million, the two cash payments payable to Copper Fox would be reduced to zero and Teck would fund any additional costs incurred prior to a production decision, if required, by way of loan to Copper Fox to the extent of its pro rata share, without dilution to Copper Fox's 25% joint venture interest.